Frequently Asked Questions

 - B average or above in a curriculum reflecting academic commitment

-- Interest in the world around you (demonstrated by a current events test that is part of the admissions process)
+- Interest in the world around you

 - An interest in the profession of journalism and what Concordia's program can offer you (reflected in your letter of intent)